 This task will combine acoustic emission data and X-ray mCT and neutron tomography to detect cracking and also image the location.
 This will be done in samples with different quality of air void systems and with different paste quality and saturation level.
 Preliminary work has been performed to use fracture concepts to relate a pressure to damage: however this work has been put on hold while the research team begins to investigate the driving force of the pressure and the development of a new model.
 Toward this end the OSU team has begun to perform some fundamental measurements that will be needed to not only consider damage due to freezing but will also be able to consider the influence of salt on damage.
-This will build on work recent work by Segadi et al. (2016) shown in Figure 22 that enables the pores to be divided into two different classifications and a phase diagram can be used to determine the amount of ice formation which is believed will be able to be related to fundamental pressures that can generate damage due to ice and salt damage.
+This will build on work recent work by Segadi et al. (2016) shown in Figure 25 that enables the pores to be divided into two different classifications and a phase diagram can be used to determine the amount of ice formation which is believed will be able to be related to fundamental pressures that can generate damage due to ice and salt damage.
 The model is further along than the PIs originally thought it would be; however, they have decided to 'dig deeper' into the source of the damage.
 This will need to be completed on the future research efforts.

 Oregon State provided 12 samples that the team at OSU scanned at several micron resolution and then sent back to Oregon State so that they could investigate them in the neutron beamline at NIST.
 In the beamline the samples were exposed to water and then freezing cycles were used to try and create damage in the samples.
 The samples have been sent back to OSU and scanned again to investigate the amount of cracking.
 This technique can show the extensive damage in the samples with high levels of DOS.
 The analysis can separate the air voids, aggregates, cracks, and paste.
 It can clearly show where the cracks are located before and after the freezing events.
 This should begin to provide useful observations for the project and provide a more basic understanding of freeze thaw damage.
+A rough draft of this paper will be included in the Phase I report.
+More work will be done in this area for Phase II.